NCAR/wrf_hydro_training/lessons/Exp1_warm_vs_cold_start.md

   return(a)
 }

-# merge the cold and warm start and compare it together:
+# concatenate the cold and warm start and compare it together and then plot it
 coldStart$run <- "ColdStart"
 warmStart$run <- "warmStart"
 merged <- rbind(coldStart, warmStart)